liebeskind/collabonate/README.md

 Anytime a campaign manager wants to use funds raised in a campaign and held in a Smart Contract, they must submit a request to the campaign contributors (stakeholders).
 This request includes a proposed use and a destination Ethereum address.
 Contributors can 'vote no' to the request at any time during the Request Timeline.

 Contributors can vote against the request and the request is considered ‘denied’ if, at any time during the Request Timeline, accounts responsible for 15% of the total contributions vote against it.
-If the proposed request is not denied at the end of the Request Timeline, the campaign manager finalize the request and the funds are sent programatically to the destination Ethereum address.
+If the proposed request is not denied at the end of the Request Timeline, the campaign manager finalize the request and the funds are sent programmatically to the destination Ethereum address.

 ## Libraries Used (Via EthPM)